Yoric/ronin-time-bureaucrats/the-time-deck.md

 # The Time Deck

+Ronin Time Bureaucrats is a game designed for improv.
+Let's face it: your Crew can travel through Space and Time, has access to impossible amounts of information and technological shenanigans, so they are going to go off the rails.

+Yes, when looking for a cure for the Disease of Omniscience, they are going to jump across the Continuum to look for the Holy Grail.
+When attempting to fight the One-hundred Eyed Guardian of the Indolent Tree of the XVIIIrd Century, they are going start by finding a way to hire Herakles and Imhotep.

+And that's all good, it's part of the fun.
+On the other hand, you, as a GM, need the ability to react to this quickly.

-The Time Deck is a tool for improvising and brainstorming ideas, situations, outcomes, characters, places, descriptions...
+The Time Deck is a tool to help the GM do just that: improvise or brainstorm ideas, situations, outcomes, characters, places, descriptions...
+Of course, be warned, it may just as well be used by the Players to come up with even-more-sophisticated shenanigans.

-Although Ronin Time Bureaucrats can be played with Time Deck alone, the Time Deck is generally not meant to replace your favorite ruleset.
-That's because the single use of the Time Deck is: _if you need an idea, draw a card, see if it inspires you_.

 This chapter consists in the cards themselves, and a few examples on how to use them.
+Don't expect sophisticated rules, though.
+Everything is a variant of: _if you need an idea, draw a card, see if it inspires you_.

 ## Introducing The Time Deck